 That said, I was sceptical when first firing up this one, but that lasted all of 30 seconds into the first match.
 To say that I’ve never played or seen anything quite like it, would be a huge understatement.
 Never figured ‘swimming’ around a 2D environment, trying to break the heart of your opponent(s) by piercing it with your pointy nose (or laser sword!) might provide so much entertainment.
 I know how silly and over-the-top the concept sounds, but it works, and really well at that.

 Not like Starwhal: Just the Tip is a genuine eSports candidate anyway, or at least, not in its current form.
-There’s no continuous score tracking, as each match is tallied, the result then cast aside immediately, which is something I found rather odd.
+There’s no continuous score tracking, as each match is tallied, and the result is then cast aside immediately, which is something I found rather odd.
 Party games like this are, in my experience, meant to be enjoyed in lengthy sessions, so an option to set up some kind of multi-round tournament-ish thing would certainly not have gone amiss.
-Might happen in a future update however, as there’s “plans for post-release content updates that will be totally free“.
+Might happen in a future update, however, as there are “plans for post-release content updates that will be totally free“.
 Here’s to hoping.

-Alongside the variety brought by Starwhal: Just the Tip‘s four modes, there’s also a wealth of different battlegrounds , some of which even sports unique environmental hazards!
+Alongside the variety brought by Starwhal: Just the Tip‘s four modes, there’s also a wealth of different battlegrounds, some of which even sport unique environmental hazards!
 The five different planets pack a total of twenty-five levels, which are all playable in every last mode.
-Some [levels] are almost claustrophobically small, while other span several screens, zooming accordingly to ensure no one’s ever off-camera.
+Some [levels] are almost claustrophobically small, while others span several screens, zooming accordingly to ensure no one’s ever off-camera.

 Speaking of going at it alone, the game features two challenge modes, in which you’re entirely on your own (against the clock): ‘Obstacles’ and ‘Targets’.
 The first one focuses on speeding towards the exit in each level, while the latter has you collecting floating hearts.
 Like the competitive levels, these also feature environmental hazards, like strong winds or, well, lava.
 Reach the end of each, and you’ll be awarded a fancy medal, based on your (timely) performance.
 A neat mix of practice grounds and speedrunning, complete with ghost replays!
 No leaderboards, though.